 25. Jack-or-Jill of all Trades: You may be one of those multi-talented people who can handle anything that comes their way.
 If you’re good at figuring out solutions around the house, but you can also handle specific trades like small roofing projects, why not market that skill and make it work for you?

-26. Roofing, Plumbing, Electrician, or Carpentry: You may have some experience working for a larger company in one of these trades, or perhaps you have gone through a trade school and are eager to find clients and start your own business.
+26. Roofing, plumbing, electrician, or carpentry: You may have some experience working for a larger company in one of these trades, or perhaps you have gone through a trade school and are eager to find clients and start your own business.
 Either way, these are some trades which always seem to have a need.
 If you don’t have the necessary skills but you have the inclination to learn, most community colleges offer courses.
+Once you're ready to start your business, be sure to get a logo for your trade whether it be roofing logo, electrician, carpenter or plumbing logo designs.
+Having one will make you officially open for business.

 Image Source: iStock.com/vitranc

 27. Gardening or Landscaping: Another business that is easy to break into and spreads rapidly by word of mouth, if you’re reliable and good at what you do.
-Gardening can give you a chance to exercise your design skills, if you have a client who wants to start from scratch and gives you free reign to design their backyard.
+Gardening also can give you a chance to exercise your design skills, if you have a client who wants to start from scratch and gives you free reign to design their backyard.
+It doesn’t harm if to get a gardening logo to go with your freelance or full time startup to show you're dedicated and professional in your approach to work.

 28. Personal Shopper: This could cover anything from the weekly grocery shopping to putting together an outfit for a specific upcoming function.
 One small business in my very rural area is centered around taking orders for the stores in the next largest town (five hours away), doing the shopping there, and delivering to the client's house.